waynebliu/jupyter_share_session/README.md

 # Use cases

 1. You want to split up your notebook into multiple files.
-Simply create a file "index.ipynb" in the directory where the files will be.
+    - Simply create a file "index.ipynb" in the directory where the files will be.
     - When you open a file in this directory, it will share the same session (same running kernel) as all the others
-    - If the url path of the file you open is originally
+    - Note if the url path of the file you open is originally

             http://<hostname>:<port>/notebooks/<projectpath>/<file>.ipynb
-      then it will be changed to
+      then brower address bar will be changed to

             http://<hostname>:<port>/notebooks/<projectpath>/index.ipynb=<projectpath>/<file>.ipynb
+      and the browser window will title change to "`<projectdir>:<file>`"

 2. You have some common files that you want to share among multiple projects (i.e. in multiple notebook directories).
-You can open the common file using url path:
+    - You can open the common file using url path:

             <projectpath>/index.ipynb=<commonutilpath>/<utilfile>.ipynb
     - The utilfile.ipynb page will run in the same kernel.